Middle School Bring-Your-Own-Device FAQ

 As power outlets are limited and we would like to avoid tripping hazards due to charging cables, please ensure your child brings a fully charged computer to school each day.

 One of the opportunities a 1:1 computing program gives us is the ability to use less paper and share work in a digital format.
-In the case that printed work is needed, students can print at home, or email files to themselves or upload them to Google Drive, then use a TASIS computer to print.
+In the case that printed work is needed, students can print at home or email files to themselves to print on a TASIS computer.

 Feel free to contact our Pre-K to 8 Learning Technologies Coordinator, Tim Venchus, with any questions you may have.
 He can be reached by email at firstname.lastname@example.org or in person during the school day.